What would you do if your boss asked you on a double date?

 In our increasingly casual workplaces, how close is too close when it comes to relationships with our bosses?

-It's one thing when a boss treats his or her subordinates to, say, lunch for a job well done.
-On the other hand, is it that strange that a manager would make a double-date request, considering we spend more time with our colleagues than with our friends and family?
+It's one thing when a boss treats his or her subordinates to say, lunch, for a job well-done.
+On the other hand, is it that strange that a manager would make a double-date request, considering we spend more time at work with our colleagues than our friends and family?

 "From a supervisor's perspective, it's dangerous to establish a social relationship with someone who reports to you because you have to supervise them and evaluate them," she says.
 "Your personal relationship with them outside the workplace, that personal relationship could make [supervising] a difficult job when there are problems in the professional performance area."

-For workers, social outings with the manager may elicit watercooler talk among colleagues or even worse -- like a wrong reputation as the boss' pet.
-And imagine how awkward things would be between you and the boss if something went awry on the date, Barkdoll says.
+For workers, social outings with the manager might elicit water-cooler talk among colleagues or even worse - like a wrong reputation as the boss' pet.
+And imagine how awkward things would be between you and the boss if something goes awry on the date, Barkdoll says.

 If you find yourself in a similar situation, what should you say?
-Your response may depend on your relationship with the boss, Barkdoll says.
+Your response might depend on your relationship with the boss, Barkdoll says.

 But if you're lost for words, here are some suggestions from Kate Zabriskie, a workplace consultant based in Port Tobacco in Charles County: